NgWJ422/Headwater_early_warning_system_with_LoRa/README.md

-### Presentation Script for Headwater Early Warning System Project
+### Headwater Early Warning System utilizing Long Range (LoRa) technology

-Good [morning/afternoon/evening], everyone.
-Today, I am excited to present our project on a headwater early warning system utilizing Long Range (LoRa) technology.

 #### Headwater and Headwater Incidents

-First, let me explain what headwater and headwater incidents are.
 Headwater refers to the source or upper tributary of a river or stream.
 A headwater incident occurs when the water levels at these sources rise significantly due to heavy rainfall or other factors, potentially leading to downstream flooding.
 Such incidents can cause severe damage to infrastructure, disrupt communities, and pose significant risks to lives.

 #### Project Overview